-A Memorandum of Understanding between SBID and educators at a variety of universities, groups and forums, an agreement was formed to improve the outcome of course content for a career in the commercial environment.
+A Memorandum of Understanding between SBID and educators at a variety of universities, groups and forums was formed to improve the outcome of course content for a career in the commercial environment.
 In review SBID dissolved the initiative.
 In 2011, SBID created and own the IP of a course accreditation system with individual universities empowered to provide an interior design degree.

 In 2015 SBID was awarded independent professional body accreditation status by the HESA’s Unistats Dataset (formerly known as Key Information Statistics; KIS).
 SBID assess how fit-for-purpose tuition transfers to the commercial world for students to make an informed choice when selecting a university.
 They measure interior design modules and accredit university course content specifically for interior design degrees ensuring each course meets all-inclusive standards.
 The accreditation relates to measured educational and business processes forming part of each university’s central government funding status.

-As part of SBID’s aim to ensure the Interior Design industry prepares it’s up and coming designers with the correct learning tools and skills to become a professional interior designers.
-SBID have created Centres of Excellence forming part of SBID registration and incorporation prospectus.
+As part of SBID’s aim to ensure the Interior Design industry prepares emerging designers with the correct learning tools and skills to become professional interior designers, SBID created Centres of Excellence forming part of SBID registration and incorporation prospectus.
 After eight years co-operation between universities and SBID, the link between excellence and elitism was still unclear to the wider public.

-Universities with ‘Centre of Excellence’ status are hub to share research and knowledge at all levels of excellence in interior design.
-The structure was drafted in our founding document and implemented to provide opportunities for students to regularly engage and network with interior design professionals and potential future employers.
+Universities with ‘Centre of Excellence’ status are a hub for sharing research and knowledge at all levels of excellence in interior design.
+The structure was drafted in our founding document and implemented to provide opportunities for students to engage and network with interior design professionals and potential employers.

 To achieve ‘Centre of Excellence’ status, educational establishments must meet the SBID vision, values and commitment to improving Professionalism in the interior design industry.
-The University must already have been awarded with an SBID Accreditation for their Interior Design course.
+The University must hold existing SBID Accreditation for their Interior Design course.

-SBID work closely with the Centres of Excellence to further promote the discipline on a regional level through talks given by design experts as well as opportunities for free student membership, engagement in competitions, mentoring and CPDs.
+SBID work closely with the Centre’s of Excellence to further promote the discipline at a regional level through talks given by design experts and support the general SBID student benefit for free student membership, engagement in competitions and mentoring.